-Program Activities: Describe the activities that will be implemented including level of effort.
+Program Activities for FY 2020 - 2022: Describe the activities that will be implemented including level of effort.

-Activity 1 Illinois DOT MCSAP Office currently has (14) certified passenger carrier officers.
+Activity 1 Illinois DOT MCSAP Office currently has 19 certified passenger carrier officers.
 IDOT will complete the National Passenger Carrier strike force detail and (4) additional details (with a minimum of 5 officers participating at each) to conduct at minimum 5 CR's during each detail (based on SMS prioritization) and inspections on passenger carriers to ensure they are correcting the issues that affected the passenger carrier safety rating if applicable.
 If no carriers are identified by the SMS prioritization list, carriers that have not been inspected in 3 years will be selected per MAP-21.
-A passenger carrier reviews and inspections on companies identified (either by the SMS prioritization list or per MAP-21) to ensure compliance with regulations.
-Activity 2 Illinois plans to train 4 additional officers during October with the assistance of the Illinois State Police.
+A passenger carrier detail is defined as IDOT going into an area of the State to conduct passenger carrier reviews and inspections on companies identified (either by the SMS prioritization list or per MAP-21) to ensure compliance with regulations.